AT&T Internet: 5 Things To Know Before You Sign Up

 A fiber optic internet plan such as AT&T Fiber will provide more reliable data at consistently higher speeds, which may make it the best option for gamers, streamers and/or supporting a household full of devices.

 None of AT&T’s plans require contracts or monthly equipment rental payments.
-However, you can expect an installation charge of up to $99 for professional installation.
+However, you can expect an installation charge of up to $99 if you need professional installation.
 Compared to the competition, AT&T honestly doesn’t offer the best internet plans or prices.
 However, if it’s all that’s available in your area, it could be the perfect plan for you.

 Advertisement